 7 Unusual Symptoms of Rheumatoid Arthritis You Need to Know

 RA is an autoimmune disorder that causes inflammation, which results in joint swelling and chronic joint pains.
 As the disease progresses, RA symptoms may spread to other parts of your body, including your fingers, toes, wrists, elbows, knees, and ankles.
-RA often affects both knees and hands in symmetrical patterns.
-For example, if one knee or one hand is affected, the opposite one usually is too.
-But there are also unusual symptoms of rheumatoid arthritis that are not joint-related.

 Unusual Symptoms of Rheumatoid Arthritis